Statement of Administrative Practices for the Special Import Measures Act

 The terms of the undertaking must be sufficiently precise and well defined to permit effective monitoring.
 There must also be an agreement by the exporter or the foreign government to provide evidence considered necessary by the CBSA to substantiate, on an ongoing basis, compliance with the undertaking.

-Finally, the legislation stipulates that the President shall not accept an undertaking which is impracticable to administer.
+The legislation stipulates that the President shall not accept an undertaking which is impracticable to administer.
 Factors which are considered in assessing the practicability of undertakings include:

 - the number of exporters or countries involved in the investigation;